micmejia/bible-dump/NKJV/Luke/Luke 15.md

 Then he went and joined himself to a citizen of that country, and he sent him into his fields to feed swine.

 ###### 16
-And he would gladly have filled his stomach with the [^e]pods that the swine ate, and no one gave him _anything._
+And he would gladly have filled his stomach with the pods that the swine ate, and no one gave him _anything._

 ###### 17
 "But when he came to himself, he said, 'How many of my father's hired servants have bread enough and to spare, and I perish with hunger!